-- USB, when using USB HID and the FIDO_USAGE_PAGE/FIDO_USAGE_CTAPHID combination. - NFC, when the applet is selected as specified.
+USB, when using USB HID and the FIDO_USAGE_PAGE/FIDO_USAGE_CTAPHID combination.

-- Authenticator SHALL NOT allow FIDO applet to be implicitly selected or enabled. - Recommended: Authenticator SHALL NOT have default applet selected on power cycle.
-All CTAP commands SHALL be preceded by an explicit applet selection command as described in Applet selection section. - Alternative: If authenticator has a FIDO applet selected for some reason at power cycle, it SHALL be in disabled mode and SHALL ONLY be enabled once it receives explicit applet selection command as described in Applet selection section. - Authenticator SHALL disable FIDO interface when it receives applet deselect command. - BLE, when using the FIDO GATT service.
+- LIGHTNING, when using USB HID and the FIDO_USAGE_PAGE/FIDO_USAGE_CTAPHID combination, tunnelled over the Apple Interface Accessory Protocol. - NFC, when the applet is selected as specified. - Authenticator SHALL NOT allow FIDO applet to be implicitly selected or enabled. - Recommended: Authenticator SHALL NOT have default applet selected on power cycle.
+All CTAP commands SHALL be preceded by an explicit applet selection command as described in Applet selection section. - Alternative: If authenticator has a FIDO applet selected for some reason at power cycle, it SHALL be in disabled mode and SHALL ONLY be enabled once it receives explicit applet selection command as described in Applet selection section. - Authenticator SHALL disable FIDO interface when it receives applet deselect command. - BLE, when using the FIDO GATT service. - HYBRID, when using the FIDO Hybrid service.